Bedrock-OSS/bedrock-wiki/docs/concepts/biomes.md

 When multiple rivers are given to the `"river_transformation"` property, river generation will transition rapidly between the listed biomes.
 At equal weights, the rivers will transition every 6–8 blocks.
 With greater discrepancy between weights or a greater number of river sub-biomes, rivers may only generate across a few blocks before transitioning to another river biome.
 Use care when generating multiple river sub-biomes: generally only one should be used per base biome.

 ###### Shores

 ```json
 "shore_transformation": "cliffs_steep"
 ```

 Shores are special stretches of land designated to generate between a land biome and ocean biomes: biomes without the `ocean` tag and those with it.
 Because these locations vary under customized biome definitions, shores are the only sub-biome whose location can be influenced.
 This is not merely restricted to the major land and ocean regions of the Overworld but can also be used between conflicting sub-biomes.
 Alternations such as these could be used to generate large, shallow lakes with shores or even a transition biome between [what appears to be](#oceans) two land biomes.

 Like rivers, shores are declared as part of a land biome, this time using `"shore_transformation"`.
-The shores that generate between land and ocean biomes are *always* selected from the land biome; adding shores to oceans has no effect on generation.
+The shores that generate between land and ocean biomes are _always_ selected from the land biome; adding shores to oceans has no effect on generation.
 [Slotting tag](#overworld-generation-aspects) additions have no effect on shores.
 Shores default to Beaches and can again be effectively removed by referencing the declaring biome:

-{% include filepath.html path="biomes/lava_fields.json" %}
+<FilePath>biomes/lava_fields.json</FilePath>

 ```json
 {